towolf/towolf.github.com/docs/PsychHardware/CMUBox.markdown

 hang.
 If 1600 samples/sec are configured instead of 800 sampes/sec, we
 won't care, but timing might be less accurate due to the too high USB load, unless we're running on a real serial port which shouldn't have a problem with 1600 samples/sec.
-Serial-over-USB however will likely choke\!
+Serial-over-USB however will likely choke!
 Verify that the DIP switches or jumpers inside the box are properly set up.